wjn/vitamin-css/README.md

 NOTE: Still under early development (Unstable), more Utilities to be added in the near future.

 Vitamin CSS is a SASS-Based, BEM, OOCSS boilerplate for building your own extended frameworks.
-It is meant to be a very minimal starting point for writing organized, scaleable, and object-oriented CSS on large projects.
+It is meant to be a very minimal starting point for writing organized, scaleable, and object-oriented CSS for large projects.

 Once a project is a certain size in scope, a pre-styled framework, such as Bootstrap or Foundation, just makes things messy and you'll probably find yourself re-writing much of the styling and not using most of it.
 Don't get me wrong, these pre-styled frameworks are awesome for certain project, but not for that with a large scope and very unique design requirements.
 This is where Vitamin CSS comes in.
 It is not pre-styled, rather it provides boilerplate classes and extended style resets, for a cleaner slate, ready to scale into your own custom framework.
 It also provides a recommended way for structuring your source files, though this is obviously very subjective.